OuyangWenyu/hydrodataset/docs/source/develop.rst

 Now the directories in "hydrobench" are:

- * data:
+* data: this directory contains the data-source classes for source data;
- * daymet4basins:
+* daymet4basins: this is the directory for downloading daymet data for basins' boundaries;
- * pet:
+* pet: all methods for calculating potential evapotranspiration are here;
- * utils:
+* utils: all utility functions.

 Conventions
 ----------------------
-Please write unittest code for all functions.
+* Please write unittest code for all functions.
-Please write comments by English, and note we use the the format.
+* Please write comments by English, and note we use the the same format in `this example <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#an-example-class-with-docstrings>`_.